remiX-/QualityCompany/README.md

 ### **NetworkingEnabled**

 [EXPERIMENTAL!!!]
-[CLIENT] Turn on/off networking capabilities.\nNOTE: This will MOST LIKELY cause de-sync issues with a couple of things, primarily for non-host clients.\
+[CLIENT] Turn on/off networking capabilities.\
+NOTE: This will MOST LIKELY cause de-sync issues with a couple of things, primarily for non-host clients.\
 **DEFAULT:** `true`

 ## Terminal